 Although many people read labels just to count calories, that little square of facts offers so much more.
 Nutrition labels inform you about serving size, ingredients, fat, sugar, and percent daily values for nutrients like vitamins and minerals.
 This helps support your dietary goals and long-term health.

-Whether you’re trying to clean up your eating habits or just maintain your current health, reading nutrition labels can help.
+Whether you’re trying to clean up your eating habits or just maintain your current health, reading food labels can help.
 Here are some basic tips to keep in mind when you’re looking at the nutrition facts on the side of a package.

-First, understand what your body needs for peak nutrition.
+Before starting to read the food label, understand what your body needs for peak nutrition.
 Are you getting enough servings of fruits and vegetables every day?
 Do you need more protein or more fiber?
 Do you have allergies, sensitivities, or dietary restrictions that mean you need to avoid certain ingredients?

-On a nutrition label, the product ingredients are listed in descending order from highest to lowest quantity.
+On a food label, the product ingredients are listed in descending order from highest to lowest quantity.
 In other words, the first item listed is the bulk of the product.
 There’s a higher percentage of the first ingredient than any other ingredient listed.

 When it comes to juices, the ingredients list reveals the quality of the product.
-For example, if the first ingredient listed on a juice is “water,” it means you’re drinking low-quality juice.
+For example, if the first ingredient listed on a juice’s food label is “water,” it means you’re drinking low-quality juice.
 The product may be using concentrates rather than 100% pure juice.
 Some juice companies also include added sugars, artificial sweeteners, coloring, and chemical preservatives.
 If they’re sneaking these unnatural ingredients into their product, you’ll find it in the ingredients list.

-Did you know Total Sugars and Added Sugars are different?
-"Total Sugars" includes sugars that occur naturally in the ingredients, while "Added Sugars" refers to sugars, syrups, or other sweeteners that have been added separately.
+Let’s break it down for those learning how to read a nutrition label.
 If a product has 10g of Total Sugars but 0g of Added Sugars, it means the sugars are present in natural ingredients like fruit.

 If you’re monitoring your sugar intake for health reasons, learn how to read nutrition labels for Total Sugars vs. Added Sugars.
 This will help you understand what kind of sugars or artificial sweeteners you’re consuming.

-As you learn how to read a nutrition label, you’ll notice “% Daily Value” (%DV) on the right hand column.
+As you learn how to read a nutrition label, you’ll notice “% Daily Value” (%DV) on the right-hand column.
 The %DV is based on an average 2000 calorie diet.
 This gives you a general indication of the nutritional content of the food or beverage even if your own caloric intake is different.

-Once you learn how to read a nutrition label properly, you’ll realize that simpler is often better.
+Once you learn how to read a food label properly, you’ll realize that simpler is often better.
 For example, foods and beverages that have a short ingredients list are usually healthier.
 They’re often fresher, too.

-With Little West, what you read on the label is exactly what you get!
+With Little West, what you read on the food label is exactly what you get!
 Little West is 100% cold pressed fruits and vegetables, with zero added sugars, zero preservatives, and no artificial ingredients.
 Our juices are never watered down, either.

 Try Little West today and taste the difference!
 Find our juices at Whole Foods in California, Nevada, and Arizona, or order online.